ou524u/ou524u.github.io/content/authors/admin/_index.md

 ---

 I'm a 3rd-year undergraduate in School of EECS, Peking University.
 I love physics and music.
 I'm an active language learner, fluent in Chinese, English and Japanese, also a beginner in German and Korean.

+Neural rendering like NeRF and 3DGS make complex assets implicit, saving us the trouble of model build-up.
+Neural simulation holds the potential to be successful, already usable in fluids, and maybe oneday human body.
+With these, isn't it possible to build everything ready for a vtuber at home,  starting from zero?
+That would be cool.

+Will neural rendering and neural simulation bring a revolution to CG?
 {style="text-align: justify;"}